By HECTOR MUNOZ-BARAS, AIA, NCARB, LEEDap August 1, 2012

 Even at the height of summer for a few muggy nights, the homeowners have had enough power to operate a small air conditioner in the house.
 The air-to-air exchanger keeps the air fresh, and the house has performed as intended.
 Power has been more than adequate.

 After living in the house almost two years, both the wife and husband say they wouldn’t change a thing in the house.
 In terms of the energy systems, however, we have learned a few things.
 The thermal mass storage system does a great job of collecting, storing and releasing its heat energy as anticipated, but given the home’s energy specifics (size, insulation, air infiltration, site orientation, homeowner use), a greater mass storage volume is needed, as well as more insulation in the sand bed.
 The insulation value should probably be doubled on all four sides, while the volume for storage should be increased by another 50 percent.
 As we tweak these parameters, we expect to extend the sand bed’s functional use through March each heating season.

-Architect Hector Muñoz-Baras, LEEDap, is the principle of v.baras ARCHITECTS, with offices in Port Jervis, N.Y., and New York City.
+Architect Hector Muñoz-Baras, LEEDap, is the principle of V.Baras ARCHITECTS (vbaras.com), with offices in Port Jervis, N.Y., and New York City.
 His firm has a diverse practice designing both residential and commercial projects of all sizes.
 He received his M. Arch. from the University of Pennsylvania, where he studied with one of the early proponents and leaders of the solar movement, Donald Prowler.
 In addition to this off-grid house, Muñoz-Baras has designed an earth-bermed “green” greenhouse based on basic solar principles.